Experimental Methods (course in English)

 Digital signal processing (DSP) makes up the key topic of modern electronics.
 Its applications are widespread in fundamental research in experimental physics as well as in a great number of other scientific and technological contexts.
 DSP is carried out by means of codes running on standard CPUs or, much more efficiently, implemented on programmable logic devices.
 The course (56 hours) is devoted to both theory (24 hours) and laboratory practice (32 hours) on advanced topics in modern electronics: signal sampling, digital simulation of a linear, time-invariant physical system by means of a digital system, field-programmable gate arrays (FPGAs).
 A particular attention is devoted to the application of these techniques to the practice of experimental physics.
 At the end of the course, students are expected to master the basics of the topics described above and to use them to implement control systems and real-time processing units by using programmable logic devices.

-Further details are available at the Esse3 webpage of the course.
+Further details are available at the UniTN webpage of the course.